Nevada Court Records

 How do I Obtain Nevada Court Transcripts?

-Nevada courts accept requests for transcripts submitted in person, by mail, or email.
-The ordering party is required to pay for the requested transcripts before they are processed by the court reporter.
+Nevada courts accept requests for transcripts submitted in person, by mail, or by email.
+The ordering party must pay for the requested transcripts before the court reporter processes them.
 Transcript copies are maintained and prepared by court reporters for a fee.
-The following steps are taken to obtain court transcript:
+The following steps are taken to obtain a court transcript:

 - Complete the Transcript Order Form and deliver it to the court through an accepted means

-- Once the order is successful, the requesting parties are notified by the court reporter as to how much deposit is needed to start processing the transcript.
+- Once the order is successful, the court reporter notifies the requesting parties of the deposit needed to start processing the transcript.
 Seventy-five percent of the estimated cost of the transcript must be deposited by check or money order to the court reporter or third-party aggregate company before a request is prepared.
-Cash payment is not accepted for transcript requests
+Cash payment is not accepted for transcript requests.

 For security purposes, the following information is redacted from court transcripts;